remix-run/remix/docs/guides/single-fetch.md

 #### `useLoaderData`, `useActionData`, `useRouteLoaderData`, `useFetcher`

-These methods do not require any code changes on your part - adding the single fetch types will cause their generics to deserialize correctly:
+These methods do not require any code changes on your part - adding the Single Fetch types will cause their generics to deserialize correctly:

 ```ts
 export const loader = defineLoader(async () => {